Eyelid Lift St. Louis

 For the upper lid procedure, a small incision is made within the natural crease (where the eyeball meets the socket, just below the brow).
-A specialized laser is used.
-From here, Paul Rottler, MD, FACS can reposition or remove fat deposits, tighten the surrounding facial muscles, and remove excess skin.
-A transconjunctival incision is used for the lower lid procedure.
-The incision lines the inside edge of the lower eyelid.
-To correct aesthetic deficiencies or conditions, excess fat is removed or redistributed.
-No skin is removed.
-The procedure lasts between one to two hours and can be completed in an office surgery suite (outpatient) or in a traditional operating room.
+From here, Paul Rottler, MD, FACS will remove excess skin.
+The procedure lasts between one to two hours and is completed in an outpatient surgery center.

 How Much Will Blepharoplasty Cost?

-Single procedures that address a single region (upper or lower) start at $4800, depending on the patient’s specific condition and their aesthetic goals.
-A combined procedure (addressing both the upper and lower regions) can cost $6,200 and up.
-Again, it depends on the individual circumstance.
-These estimates are based on operating room time used and include surgeon’s fees, as well as hospital and anesthesia costs.
+Single procedures that address a single region (upper or lower) start at $5000, depending on the patient’s specific condition and their aesthetic goals.
+This estimate is based on operating room time used and include surgeon’s fees, as well as hospital and anesthesia costs.

 What Can I Expect During Recovery?